Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 Among these \pubmulti publications, 86\% (60 out of \pubmulti) applied in-processing, 54\% (38 out of \pubmulti) applied pre-processing, and 31\% (22 out of \pubmulti) applied post-processing methods.

-Additionally, 26 out of \pubmulti publications applied multiple types of bias mitigation methods but at the same stage of the development process (e.g., two pre-processing approaches).
+Additionally, 26 out of \pubmulti publications applied multiple types of bias mitigation methods at the same stage of the development process (e.g., two pre-processing approaches).
 In particular, the are 7 publications which applied multiple pre-processing methods.
-Among these 7 publications, 5 applied sampling and relabeling~\cite{vzliobaite2011handling,kamiran2012data,calders2009building,iosifidis2019fairness,sun2022towards}.
+Among these 7 publications, 5 applied sampling and relabeling~\citep{vzliobaite2011handling,kamiran2012data,calders2009building,iosifidis2019fairness,sun2022towards}.
 The remaining 19 out of 26 publications applied multiple in-processing methods, 17 of which include regularization or constraints.

-47 publications applied at least two methods at different stages of the development process for ML models (e.g. one pre-processing and one in-processing method).
-This illustrates that bias mitigation methods can be used in conjunction~\cite{ghai2022cascaded}.
-Moreover, there are three publications that addressed bias mitigation at each stage: pre-processing, in-processing and post-processing~\cite{calders2010three,gupta2018proxy,iosifidis2019fae}.
+47 publications applied at least two methods at different stages of the development process for ML models (e.g., one pre-processing and one in-processing method).
+This illustrates that bias mitigation methods can be used in conjunction~\citep{ghai2022cascaded}.
+Moreover, there are three publications that addressed bias mitigation at each stage: pre-processing, in-processing and post-processing~\citep{calders2010three,gupta2018proxy,iosifidis2019fae}.

-Calders and Verwer~\cite{calders2010three} proposed three approaches for achieving discrimination-free classification of naive bayes models.
+\citet{calders2010three} proposed three approaches for achieving discrimination-free classification of naive bayes models.
 At first, a latent variable is added to represent unbiased labels.
 The data is then used to train a model for each possible sensitive attribute value.
 Lastly, the probabilities output by the model are modified to account for unfavourable treatment (i.e., increasing the probability of positive outcomes for the unprivileged group and reducing it for the privileged group).

-Gupta et al.~\cite{gupta2018proxy} tackled the problem of bias mitigation for situation where group labels are missing in the datasets.
+\citet{gupta2018proxy} tackled the problem of bias mitigation for situations where group labels are missing in the datasets.
 To combat this issue, they created a latent ``proxy'' variable for the group membership and incorporated constraints for achieving fairness for such proxy groups in the training procedure.
-Lastly, they followed the approach of Hardt et al.~\cite{hardt2016equality} to debias and existing classifier by adding an additional variable to the prediction problem (see Section \ref{section:post-clf}).
+Lastly, they followed the approach of \citet{hardt2016equality} to debias and existing classifier by adding an additional variable to the prediction problem (see Section \ref{section:post-clf}).